California redwood forest returned to native tribal group

 Hawk Rosales, former executive director of the council, said the new property adds a significant holding to the 4,000 acres (1,618.7 hectares) the group protects for cultural and ecological purposes.

-More importantly, it restores the tribal group’s role in caring for the land.
+More importantly, it recognizes the tribal group’s importance in caring for lands.

 “For so many decades tribal voices have been marginalized in the mainstream conservation movement,” Rosales said.
 “It’s only until very recently that they have been invited to participate meaningfully and to take a leadership role.”

-Hodder said the league was trying to remove some of the barriers to increase the scale of land managed by tribal communities and return Indigenous knowledge and practices, such as prescribed fire, that led to healthier forests.
+Hodder said the league was trying to remove barriers and increase the scale of land managed by tribal communities and return Indigenous knowledge and practices, such as setting small controlled fires to clear out undergrowth that lead to healthier forests.

 “These communities have been stewarding these lands across thousands of years,” Hodder said.
 “It was the exclusion of that stewardship in many ways that’s gotten us into the mess that we’re in.”